Key Concepts in MDX (Analysis Services)

 Aggregations like this are pre-computed and stored in advance, which is part of the secret to fast query performance of Analysis Services.

 Expand the hierarchy, and eventually you get to the lowest level.
 This is called the leaf member.
 A leaf member is a member of a hierarchy that has no children.
-In this example, Australia is the leaf member.
+In this example, Southwest is the leaf member.

 Components of an attribute hierarchy